TheGoodlike13/liberty_or_death/README.md

 I guess I'm gonna re-install another VM instance and just add rights to "dc=goodlike,dc=eu" subtree from the beginning.
 This will put a nail in the coffin of whether that's the issue or not.

+I re-installed the VM and tried various configurations with varying degree of failure.
+It never works.
+I'm giving up on this.
+By this, however, I mean the 'kdc' and 'kadmin' optional setup.
+We're gonna go straight to root.

+Oh my fucking God.
+How on earth does anyone still continue to use this dilapidated garbage?
+There aren't enough magnum bullets in the world to shoot the next person who suggests using this absolutely trash tier nonsensical fucked-in-the-ass system with.

+So, I try, I really do, and I put in the thing, with the root permissions, into the command:

+    sudo ldapmodify -Q -Y EXTERNAL -H ldapi:/// <<EOF
+    dn: olcDatabase={1}mdb,cn=config
+    add: olcAccess
+    olcAccess: {0}to attrs=krbPrincipalKey
+      by anonymous auth
+      by dn.exact="dn:gidNumber=0+uidNumber=0,cn=peercred,cn=external,cn=auth" write
+      by self write
+      by * none
+    -
+    add: olcAccess
+    olcAccess: {1}to dn.subtree="cn=krbContainer,ou=kerberos,ou=Services,dc=goodlike,dc=eu"
+      by dn.exact="dn:gidNumber=0+uidNumber=0,cn=peercred,cn=external,cn=auth" write
+      by * none
+    EOF

+And don't you worry, sonny, I did create the 'ou=kerberos' and 'ou=Services' beforehand, so that can't be it.

+It doesn't work if I split the commands, it doesn't work if I type them manually or copy, other commands which modify olcAccess, like the old ones with 'kdc' and 'kadmin' do work, which means I've fucked the configuration for the bazillionth time and will need a full re-install of the VM AGAIN just to be sure that whatever breaks in the future is not induced by this abject failure, it doesn't work if I google it because the stupid fucking error that I get is "oh, I don't know, I'm retarded (80)" and the error is some sort of weird catch-all bullshit that is usually associated with putting in one space instead of two spaces (that's a treat!) but even despite that being absolutely insane, that's not even the issue!
+No amount of fucking spaces work!

+Fuck it!
+I didn't actually try deleting the spaces to make less!
+Why not?
+Of course it doesn't work.
+Why would it work?
+Nothing works.
+It's just bricked and broken and shit and garbage and every other possible mean word in existence that ever has, is or will be uttered simultaneously.